erichjsonfosse/manjaro-dotfiles/README.md

 # TODO
-- Ask for which major versions to install for dotnet / aspnet
+- Ask for which major versions to install for
+  - dotnet / aspnet
+  - Guake / Yakuake
+  - GS Connect / KDE Connect
+- Install zsh early in the process if it's not already installed
 - Separate user specific config and setup from the rest, and make it available as a final optional step
 - Enable full pre-config support to enable unattended setup
+  - Add support for providing config files for which packages to install
 - Add full documentation of the whole process